ppy/osu-wiki/news/2025/2025-05-04-osutaiko-world-cup-concludes.md

 Even with that in mind, we were pretty quick to gain tonnes of ideas.
 In fact, my first ever idea when I checked out the song was that I wanted some form of a black and white strobing effect within the song.
 Other than that, we essentially went off with the brief of a simple male character with a blue themed storyboard about self-identity and music creation.

 First thing we did was a simple VC call where the team brainstormed ideas and an overall storyline for the visual side of the song.
-We started with the character design of Tatsuma, where [Celestial](https://osu.ppy.sh/users/9108428) and [Hiro](https://osu.ppy.sh/users/15251809) drew multiple sketches.
+We started with the character design of Tatsuma, where ::Celestial::{ user-id=9108428 } and [Hiro](https://osu.ppy.sh/users/15251809) drew multiple sketches.
 Those sketches were further refined in the following weeks.
-At the same time, [Kuroise](https://osu.ppy.sh/users/14547127) started off by writing story beats for each section of the storyboard.
+At the same time, ::Kuroise::{ user-id=14547127 } started off by writing story beats for each section of the storyboard.

-As the illustrations were being produced, [Iyouka](https://osu.ppy.sh/users/7138499) worked on a lyrics text overlay for [CrewK](https://osu.ppy.sh/users/11488604)'s cyan abstract-like animation that [Sakura006](https://osu.ppy.sh/users/10365024) composited all together in a 3D LED screen style video for the intro.
+As the illustrations were being produced, ::Iyouka::{ user-id=7138499 } worked on a lyrics text overlay for ::CrewK::{ user-id=11488604 }'s cyan abstract-like animation that ::Sakura006::{ user-id=10365024 } composited all together in a 3D LED screen style video for the intro.
 Luckily, I created a little effect that acted like the LED backlights that helped compliment the video and allowed others to use the video at full resolution on their own beatmaps.

 Throughout development of the storyboard, a lot of scenes were revised.
 For example, one major section that had to be toned down a lot was what I internally call the "[flashing section (Epilepsy Warning)](https://www.youtube.com/watch?v=4K-ruOYQTss)".
 Found 8 and a half minutes in, it was an extremely simple scene with Tatsuma and the background both flashing through 4 different states with overlay segments throughout.
 However, upon initial feedback, the frame rate had to be lowered in half and was given a aqua colour tint to make the scene a lot less harmful to the eyes.